RajeshCShettigar/crypto_hunt/README.md

 CryptoHunt is a cryptocurrency price tracker application built using Flutter and Dart.
 It allows users to track the latest prices and trends of various cryptocurrencies in real-time.
 The application utilizes the CoinGecko API to fetch cryptocurrency data and Syncfusion Charts to visualize the price fluctuations.

 ## Features
-* Real-time cryptocurrency price tracking using coingecko api
+* Real-time cryptocurrency price tracking using https://api.coingecko.com/api/v3/coins/ api
 * Interactive charts for visualizing price history
 * Track Favorite coins
 * User-friendly and intuitive interface